Watercolor paints contain four principal ingredients: pigments, natural or synthetic, mineral or organic gum arabic.

 How to Veil?

-A transparent watercolor wash or an extremely thin layer of paint is "veiled" or laid over another.
-Each paint layer must be completely dry before applying the next layer.
+A transparent watercolor wash, or a thin layer of pigment, is laid over, or "veiled," another layer.
+Each paint layer must be dry before the next layer is applied.
 The layers of paint may be applied with or without using a pattern.

 Transparent or Semi-transparent